Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 - Refer to the Finding images tutorial

 - Use the Free Image Search Tool (be sure to unselect Wikimedia Commons as an image source) or the CC BY or CC BY-SA search functions on Flickr.
+Or you can do an advanced search on Flickr, where you specify the CC license.

 - Check to see if those images are already on the Wikimedia Commons